-The next day as Jordan and Jaare met with their pediatrician and with one look, she said, “We have to send you to Children’s Minnesota.”
-The pediatrician told them Elzie’s breathing was extremely labored and they needed to go now.
-The pediatrician had an ambulance waiting outside for them.
+Then Jordan and Jaare met with their pediatrician.
+With one look, she said, “We have to send you to Children’s Minnesota.”
+The pediatrician told them Elzie’s breathing was extremely labored and they needed to go now — she even had an ambulance waiting outside for them.

 “I remember hearing about Children’s [Minnesota] prior to Elzie and always thought that’s where you go when your child is in dire need,” said Jordan.
 “Little did we know, that’s exactly where Elzie needed to go.”

 They were quickly comforted by the staff.
 “The staff was beyond incredible and eased all those emotions,” said Jordan.
 “They knew exactly what Elzie needed and had every piece of faith in him to recover.”